 Outlining clear expectations is a critical component of providing effective instructions and promoting positive communication between students and teachers.
 As simple as it may sound, for a student to behave appropriately, it is helpful to focus on exactly what they should be doing, instead of what they shouldn’t be doing.
 Sometimes changing the wording of a request can provide students with guidance on the appropriate behavior and can increase the likelihood they will demonstrate competency.

-Stress appropriate behaviors in your directions.
+Emphasize appropriate behaviors in your directions.
 For example:

 Instead of saying, “I won’t help you if you don’t go back to your seat,” change the phrase to, “I will help you when you get back to your seat.”